 Ratu Kini also organized plenty of activities at night such as Cava making.
 Cava is a traditional Fijian alcohol made from seeds.
 Although I don’t think it tastes very good, I believe everyone should try it at least once.

 Another option for a backpacker stay in Fiji is a beachcomber island.
 It’s great for partying and meeting other travelers, but it’s a bit more expensive than Mana Island.
 A good option to stay is Beachcomber Island Resort for as little as $12 a night.
 But you have to pay additional 80 Fijian dollars ($40) for a meal plan including 3 meals a day for each day you stay at the resort.

 If you’d like to be connected to the Internet while lounging on the beach, you should purchase a sim card at the airport.
 For $5 you can get 1gb of the internet on your smartphone.
 While Wi-Fi (if even available), costs around $5 per hour.

 You need to remember to get cash in Nadi or any other location on the main island.
 Most of the smaller islands don’t have ATMs, and card readers aren’t very popular.

-Trick for saving on water: If you want to save money on water get a LifeStraw Water Bottle.
-It’s a water bottle with special filter that will allow you to drink tap water.
+Trick for saving on water: If you want to save money on the water get a LifeStraw Water Bottle.
+It’s a water bottle with a special filter that will allow you to drink tap water.
 Or even some from the pond, puddle or waterfall – everywhere!